phoenixchain/phoenix/README.md

 Specifying the `--goerli` flag, however, will reconfigure your `geth` instance a bit:

- * Instead of connecting the main Ethereum network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Phoenix network, the client will connect to the Görli test network, which uses different P2P bootnodes, different network IDs and genesis states.
- * Instead of using the default data directory (`~/.ethereum` on Linux for example), `geth` will nest itself one level deeper into a `goerli` subfolder (`~/.ethereum/goerli` on Linux).
+ * Instead of using the default data directory (`~/.phoenix` on Linux for example), `geth` will nest itself one level deeper into a `goerli` subfolder (`~/.phoenix/goerli` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default, e.g.,